History of the Jews in the Soviet Union: Georgia

 The Georgian Jews (ქართველი ებრაელები) are from Georgia, in the Caucasus.
 Georgian Jews are one of the oldest communities in Georgia, tracing their migration into the country during the Babylonian captivity in 6th century BC.
 In 1801, the Russian Empire annexed Eastern Georgia.
 In the beginning of the 19th century, Ashkenazi Russian Jews were forced to move to Georgia by the Russian government.
 The Ashkenazi Jews and the Georgian Jews began establishing contact with each other, but relations were strained.
 Georgian Jews viewed the Ashkenazim as godless and secular, while the Ashkenazim looked down on the Georgian Jews.
 Zionism was a uniting cause for the two groups.
 Beginning in 1863, groups of Jews began making aliyah, mostly for religious reasons.
 The Red Army invaded Georgia in February 1921, prompting a mass exodus from the region.

-Initially, the Soviets allowed the Jews to maintain their religious customs, but after a Georgian rebellion in 1924, the Bolshevik government terminated all Zionist activity, imposed economic restrictions, and generally discriminated against the Jewish community.
-As a result, many Jewish businesses were bankrupted and 200 families applied for exit visas.
-Only 18 were allowed to emigrate.
-In the mid-1920s, the Soviets focused on industrializing and secularizing the Jews of Georgia.
-Mass numbers of Jews were forced to work in factories or to join craft cooperatives and collective farm projects.
-In 1927–1928, OZET, the organization for settling Jewish workers on farms, established a number of Jewish collective farms.
-These small homogeneous communities became isolated Jewish communities where Jewish learning was continued.
-Recognizing this, the Communists disbanded the communities in the 1930s, scattering the Jews among various farms and destroying Jewish communal life.
-The situation of the Jewish community of Georgia improved dramatically due to the end of the Soviet occupation.